-Develop self-confidence and self-esteem and make informed choices regarding personal and social issues
+- Development of self-confidence and self-esteem and ability to make informed choices regarding personal and social issues

-- Know and understand what constitutes a healthy lifestyle both emotionally and physically
+- To know and understand what constitutes a healthy lifestyle both emotionally and physically

 - Understand what makes healthy relationships with others